 Eight Ways to Enjoy the Outdoors in Beverly Hills

-1. Admire the view from The Rooftop by JG
+1. Admire The Rooftop by JG View

 Photo courtesy of @wild_sarebear.

-2. Spend “golden hour” walking the Golden Triangle
+2. Spend “Golden Hour” Walking the Golden Triangle

 Clocking in at under six square miles, Beverly Hills is extremely compact and walkable.
-The “Golden Triangle” is the area bordered by Santa Monica Boulevard, Wilshire Boulevard and North Rexford Drive, where stores, restaurants and hotels are concentrated and easily accessed on foot.
+The “Golden Triangle” is the area bordered by Santa Monica Boulevard, Wilshire Boulevard and North Rexford Drive, where world-famous stores, chef-driven restaurants and award-winning hotels are concentrated and easily accessed on foot.
 There’s no better time to walk and explore than in the hours leading up to sunset – often referred to as “golden hour,” – when the sun casts a honeyed hue over the city.

-3. Roam the five distinct gardens at Virginia Robinson Gardens
+3. Roam Virginia Robinson Gardens

 Photo courtesy of @jamie_sear.

-6. Explore the grounds of Greystone Mansion: The Doheny Estate
+6. Explore the Grounds of Greystone Mansion: The Doheny Estate

-Built in 1928 for the son of a prominent oil baron, the majestic Greystone Mansion today is surrounded by 18.5 pastoral acres of lush, city-owned parkland.
+Built in 1928 for the son of a prominent oil baron, the majestic Greystone Mansion & Gardens today is surrounded by 18.5 pastoral acres of lush, city-owned parkland.
 This registered historic landmark has been used as a shooting location for many films, including The Big Lebowsky, The Bodyguard, The Social Network and Spider-Man.
 Wander the manicured gardens and courtyard that surround the mansion, making sure to catch a glance of the impressive fountain and pool.

-7. Find your favorite fashion star on Rodeo Drive’s Walk of Style
+7. Discover Rodeo Drive’s Walk of Style

 Explore itineraries and more travel tips for Beverly Hills.